 The federal government took action to address this serious problem and developed FedRAMP, the Federal Risk and Authorization Management Program.
-This program was created for the sole purpose of verifying a cloud provider’s cyber security posture.
+This program was created for the sole purpose of verifying a cloud provider’s cybersecurity posture.
 FedRAMP’s mission is to “simplify security for the digital age by providing a standardized approach to security for the cloud.”

-With FedRAMP, a Third-Party Assessment Organization, or 3PAO, is used to verify a vendor’s claim that they meet best practices based on the National Institute for Standards and Technology (NIST) Cyber Security Framework.
+With FedRAMP, a third-party assessment organization, or “3PAO,” is used to verify a vendor’s claim that they meet best practices based on the National Institute for Standards and Technology (NIST) Cyber Security Framework.
 To be FedRAMP authorized, a vendor must have a federal contract of a certain threshold.
 For a federal agency to contract with a cloud service, the vendor must be FedRAMP authorized.

-State governments are beginning to explore how to also address cyber security and cloud solutions.
+State governments are also beginning to explore how to address cybersecurity and cloud solutions.
 Many state governments incorporate requirements in RFPs and contracts requiring vendors to meet the NIST Cyber Security Framework.
 However, less than 3% of the time do states verify that vendors comply with the requirement.

 As many states grapple with how to manage this risk and the need for verification, a few states are taking steps.
-Virginia took the largest step in protecting their cyber security with the creation of CyberVirginia, an agency similar in nature to FedRAMP.
+Virginia took the largest step in protecting their cybersecurity with the creation of CyberVirginia, an agency similar in nature to FedRAMP.
 Other states, such as Tennessee and Texas, have contracted with 3PAOs to verify NIST compliance of certain cloud providers.
 How states will verify vendor compliance with NIST standards is the question of the day.

 Considerations for State & Local Government

-1. States Cyber Risk Increases with Each Unverified Cloud Award.
+1. States’ Cyber Risk Increases with Each Unverified Cloud Award.

 States can reduce unnecessary risks by moving toward a “Trust but Verify” contracting approach with each new contract awarded.

-2. Internal Accreditation Exposes State.
+2. Internal Accreditation Exposes States.

 Utilizing a 3PAO accreditation provides expert oversight to mitigate the risk of protests for states.

-3. Budget & Resource Allocation Prevent Verification
+3. Budget & Resource Allocation Prevent Verification.

 Rather than create 50 unique verification methods, there could be potential for states to find cost savings and efficiencies by working together through a consortium which could leverage 3PAO’s that can validate providers and acceptance of those credentials by partner states.